jlleonr/masterthecodinginterview/Sorting/InsertionSort/InsertionSort.md

     - Assume that first element is sorted
     - Compare sorted element with each element on the left of it until an element smaller than it is found
     - Place unsorted element after smallest element found
+    - if none found place it at the beginning of the sorted array
 - Time Complexity
     - O(n^2)
     - Not efficient in time complexity, but can be efficient if the array is semi-sorted